Roosevelt's Little White House Museum in Warm Springs, Georgia

 Georgia’s fascinating role in presidential history centers on the lives of three different men from very different backgrounds.
-From Augusta in the northeast part of the state to Warm Springs in the southwest, you can visit key sites today that reflect the characters of these men and their work for our nation.
+From Augusta in the eastern part of the state to Warm Springs in the west, you can visit key sites today that reflect the characters of these men and their work for our nation.

 Franklin D. Roosevelt was an aristocratic son of privilege, while Jimmy Carter was a peanut farmer and Navy officer.
 But in the White House, both focused on making life better for the disadvantaged and disenfranchised.
 Woodrow Wilson brought his youthful experience traveling the South with his clergyman father to good use in his presidential vision of global community.

 Jimmy Carter’s younger years are memorialized throughout his tiny hometown of Plains, much of which is now the Jimmy Carter National Historic Site.
 The former Plains High School now depicts the teen years of Carter and his lifelong sweetheart, wife Rosalynn.
 Along Main Street is Carter’s old campaign headquarters, filled with colorful political memorabilia from his runs for state senate, governor and president.